-No treatment is necessary after removal of the medications causing the syndrome.
+No treatment is necessary after the removal of the medications causing the syndrome.

 Long-term treatment for congenital long QT syndrome

-Artifical pacemaker may be necessary if maximal dosing of beta-blockers are insufficient.
+Artifical pacemaker may be necessary if the maximal dose of beta-blockers is insufficient.
 If pacemaker is also insufficient, sympathectomy may be considered.
-Sympathectomy means that sympathetic nerve ganglia (thoracic) are removed surgically, which leads to elimination of adrenergic stimulation to the heart.
+Sympathectomy means that sympathetic nerve ganglia (thoracic) are removed surgically, which leads to the elimination of adrenergic stimulation to the heart.
 This is an effective method but requires surgery.

 ICD (Intracardial Cardiac Defibrillator) is used in the following cases:

 - Patients who have experienced cardiac arrest.

 - Patients who have experienced syncope despite optimal treatment (maximal dose beta blocker, pacemaker and possibly sympathectomy).

 - If the anamnesis is very worrying and the QTc interval is >550 ms. T-wave alternans and sinus pause corroborates this further.

 Short QT syndrome is extremely rare but may cause polymorphic ventricular tachycardia.
 It is defined as QTc interval <0.35 s.
 Note that hypercalcemia and digoxin which may also shorten the QTc interval.